Recursive marginal quantization of the Euler scheme of a diffusion process: Numerical examples

-$\rhd$ {\sc With optimal dispatching}.
-In this case, the sizes $N_k$ are obtained from the optimal dispatching procedure described in Remark \ref{RemChoiceGridSizes}.
-First of all, we have to choose the coefficients $a_{\ell}$ (appearing in Theorem \ref{TheoConvergenceRate}) corresponding to the Brownian motion.
-Following, step by step, the proof of Theorem \ref{TheoConvergenceRate} and setting $\eta =1$ (keep in mind that in the Brownian case $x_0 = 0$), we may choose for $\ell =0,\cdots,n=50$,
+$\rhd$ {\em Optimal dispatching}.
+In this case, the sizes $N_k$ are obtained from the optimal dispatching procedure described in the {\sc Practionner corners}, (a).
+First of all, we have to choose the coefficients $a_{\ell}$ (appearing in Theorem~\ref{TheoConvergenceRate}) corresponding to the Brownian motion.
+Following, step by step, the proof of Theorem~\ref{TheoConvergenceRate} and setting $\eta =1$ (keep in mind that in the Brownian case $x_0 = 0$), we may improve our estimate for the coefficient $a_{\ell}$.
+Namely, we have (at time $t_n=T$)

 Making $N$ vary from $250$ to $5000$, the optimal dispatching leads to the following sizes for the grid $\Gamma_n$: